PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 Similarly to the Novices, this number was increased in the Phoenix Concept from 15 to 20 templars.

-**Gurus:** There were supposed to be 5.
-In the game there are 8-9 (the character that is now "Cor Angar" is a Guru and Templar at the same time, in the game he is technically a guru, but at the time of the old concept the associated character seems to have been counted as a templar).
+**Gurus:** There were supposed to be 5 gurus.
+In the game there are 9.

-In any way: In the Phoenix concept this number of 5 Gurus was still intact and the "Rächer" (revenger), as Angar was called at the time, was already counted as a Guru here.
-Sadly from the Phoenix Concept only the NPC lists of the sect survived; but we can assume that similar changes in the numbers of NPCs (increasements from at least 5 to 10) were made in the other guilds too.
+In the Phoenix concept this number of 5 gurus was still intact.
+The "Rächer" (revenger), as Angar was called at the time, was counted as a guru from the very beginning (and is still a guru in the game).
+Sadly from the Phoenix Concept only NPC lists of the sect survived; but we can assume that similar changes in the numbers of NPCs (increasements from at least 5 to 10) were made in the other guilds too.

 ## Numbers by Camps